 - Lastly, you need to click OK twice.

-Step 2: Revert your employee’s paycheck to refresh your payroll information and calculator the taxes.
+4th Solution: Revert your Employee’s paycheck to refresh your payroll information and calculate the taxes.

 - After that, select the Revert Paycheck option.